AramZS/dnd-campaign-site-defectors/src/setting/03 Unique Creatures of the Verdant.md

 ***Loveless (1/day).*** The frost light targets one humanoid it can see within 60 feet, reading their passions and choosing which one to consume.
 The target must succeed on a DC 16 Charisma saving throw or its love of a thing (be it a person, place, activity, or subject) begins to wane.
 Once the creature has failed 3 times, they lose all interest in the subject, and the frost light adds a spear to its collection.

-Once a target has lost three hearts to the frost light, they begin to transform into a frost light themself; if they don't have one of their hearts returned within one moon cycle, the transformation becomes permanent and can only be undone with the *wish* spell
+Once a target has lost three spears to the frost light, they begin to transform into a frost light themself; if they don't have one of their spears returned within one moon cycle, the transformation becomes permanent and can only be undone with the *wish* spell

 *(Adapted from the Bitterbite in [Faerie Fire](https://www.kickstarter.com/projects/astrolago/faerie-fire-a-5e-supplemental/), a 5e supplement by Astrolago Press)*